IBAnimatable/IBAnimatable/Documentation/Roadmap.md

 * Importing Sketch to Storyboard?
 Maybe too hard.
 * Sketch plugin to export `IBAnimatable` styles from Sketch, e.g. generating `Opacity=0.5; fillColor=#336699;` from Sketch and easily apply in Interface Builder.

-**Any suggestions toward to the vision are welcome**, please modify the Roadmap.md file and create PR.
+**Any suggestions toward to the vision are welcome**, please modify the Roadmap.md file and create a PR.